 You can choose between public transportation, shared shuttle van, private transfer, rental car, taxi & Uber, plane or boat.

-Traveling in Costa Rica by bus is easy and very affordable.
+Traveling within Costa Rica by bus is easy and very affordable.
 The buses run frequently, even in remote places, and are quite reliable.

 Most places are well connected with the capital city San Jose.

 Just be aware that you will have to travel back to San Jose most of the time before continuing to the next place.